Twitchy

 Twitchy is an American Twitter aggregator and commentary website.
-Founded by conservative pundit Michelle Malkin in 2012, the site was sold to the Salem Media Group in 2013 and is now operated by Townhall Media.
+Founded by conservative pundit Michelle Malkin in 2012, the site was sold to Salem Media Group in 2013 and is now operated by Townhall Media.
 The site has sections for American politics, entertainment, political cartoons, and media.

 According to Quantcast, Twitchy received nearly 2 million unique visitors a month as of 2015.
 Twitchy's Twitter account has over 246,000 followers.

 History

 Twitchy was founded by Michelle Malkin in 2012.
 In December 2013, the website was sold to Salem Media Group, a conservative Christian broadcasting corporation that had purchased Malkin's political blog Hot Air in 2010.
 Malkin has been unconnected with Twitchy since 2015.

 Content

 Twitchy is a conservative website "revolving around provocative commentary on Twitter."
 The website aggregates tweets, creating stories and organizing them into short posts.
 The site has seven full-time employees and two-part-time writers who live in different areas of the United States.
 According to editor Lori Ziganto, the site "can produce 40 to 45 stories on a busy day."